rafal-draws/masters/README.md

 This repository contains two major components housed in `/back` and `/data`, each containerized for portability and ease of deployment.

+#### To make the directories for windows + wsl or linux for appropriate paths in compose, take a look at dev.sh and compose.yml and adapt paths

 ---

 ## Table of Contents